markteekman/base-css/README.md

 npm install
 ```

-After that run either Gulp for building your project and automatically watch for changes in your HTML, SCSS and JavaScript:
+Now either run Gulp for building your project and automatically watch for changes in your HTML, SCSS and JavaScript:

 ```
 gulp